trailofbits/algo/docs/troubleshooting.md

 fatal: [localhost]: FAILED! => {"msg": "An unhandled exception occurred while running the lookup plugin 'file'.
 Error was a <class 'ansible.errors.AnsibleError'>, original message: could not locate file in lookup: configs/xxx.xxx.xxx.xxx/wireguard//private/dan"}
 ```
-This error is usually hit when using the local install option on a server that isn't Ubuntu 18.04.
-You should upgrade your server to Ubuntu 18.04.
+This error is usually hit when using the local install option on a server that isn't Ubuntu 18.04 or later.
+You should upgrade your server to Ubuntu 18.04 or later.
 If this doesn't work, try removing `*.lock` files at /etc/wireguard/ as follows:

 ```ssh
 sudo rm -rf /etc/wireguard/*.lock